What is a Supply Chain

 GS1 US Data Hub Help Center

-When you create a Global Location Number (GLN), you can add several attributes about the location or party.
-Adding high-quality data can improve the way your company and trading partners identify the parties involved in transactions.
-This data also makes it easier to track the movement of products through the supply chain.
+When you Add a Global Location Number (GLN), adding high-quality data can improve the way your company and trading partners identify the parties involved in transactions.

 View the questions and answers below, which are categorized by these segments: